-The problem is that while these tools are great for top-down groups, bottom-up communities, and individual teams, they aren’t designed to reach and align large numbers of employee across an organization—be they at a desk, in the field, or on the road.
-Additionally problematic is that these tools aren’t particularly facile and intuitive to use, nor were they designed to be mobile-first, integrable, available in multiple languages, and custom-branded.
+These tools are great for top-down groups, bottom-up communities, and individual teams.
+But they can't reach and align large numbers of desk and non-desk employee across an organization.
+Additionally problematic is that these tools aren’t particularly facile and intuitive to use.
+Nor are they mobile-first, integrable, available in multiple languages, and custom-branded.

 When communicators ask themselves how employees will connect with their company, it’s clear that an Office 365 solution can be fragmented and confusing.

 “Which Office 365 service do we use for which task?” is a question one never stops hearing.